Bringing New Light to Olderfleet on Collins

 Extensive redevelopment works began in 2017.
 Grimshaw Architects and Mirvac Development were presented with the challenge to seamlessly integrate a modern commercial tower with one of Melbourne’s most important pieces of heritage architecture.
 Grimshaw’s winning design connected the two buildings with one of the largest lobbies in Melbourne, creating a 25-metre-high glass atrium.
 The beautiful heritage buildings remained intact with the extensive refurbishment and modernisation of the interiors to create boutique office and retail space.
 Olderfleet sets a new precedent for adaptive heritage and workplace integration in Australia.

 The project’s initial focus was the new-build interior areas within the Tower and Lobby.
-However, as the design progressed, the client and stakeholders expressed a desire to extend the scope of the project and highlight the facade at night as part of the overall upgrades to the precinct.
-For us, this meant working closely with heritage architects Lovell Chen to gain a detailed appreciation of the unique elements of the heritage facades and how we would best approach lighting them.
+However, as the design progressed, the client and stakeholders expressed a desire to extend the scope of the project and highlight the façade at night as part of the overall upgrades to the precinct.
+For us, this meant working closely with heritage architects from Lovell Chen to gain a detailed appreciation of the unique elements of the heritage façades and how we would best approach lighting them.

-The three heritage-listed buildings are some of the most unique Architectural facades along Collins Street and within central Melbourne built during the post-gold-rush boom.
-These facades recall the height of Architectural fashion in the late 19th century, and little expense was spared in their construction.
-The heritage Architect briefed us on many of the unique cornices, parapets and balconies that make up the facade.
+The three heritage-listed buildings are some of the most unique architectural façades along Collins Street and within central Melbourne built during the post-gold-rush boom.
+These façades recall the height of architectural fashion in the late 19th century, and little expense was spared in their construction.
+The heritage architects briefed us on many of the unique cornices, parapets and balconies that make up the façade.
 This assisted our understanding of what lighting locations and mounting strategies were acceptable and which were off-limits.